12 benefits of super

 11. Ability to invest in big assets

 Because superannuation is one big investment portfolio and your money is pooled with other members’ retirement savings, you can invest in assets you typically wouldn’t be able to access as an individual investor.
 With all that buying power, superfunds can invest in private assets such as airports or even motorways.
-This can give you a unique opportunity to be a part of an investment that aren’t publicly available.
+This can give you a unique opportunity to be a part of investments that aren’t publicly available.

 12. Discounts and rewards